-There are currently seven Trustees who form the governing body that usually meet at least once a year.
+There are currently eight Trustees who form the governing body that usually meet at least once a year.
 The day to day management is vested in the Chairman, Secretary and Treasurer.

 All major decisions relating to the grants to be made and the management of the Trust’s investment are the responsibility of all the trustees.

 Trustees are selected for their interest in the welfare of young people with special needs and the contributions that they are able to make to the efficient administration of the Trust.